These blog posts are collected into Categories, which may make navigating topics easier!

 Radio Power in the Field - Follow on

 Previously, I wrote about building a battery for my portable radio operations.
 This project has been a long and agonising one.
 Batteries are really difficult, and I spent a good chunk of June, July and August thinking about them.
-The Winning Design As I discussed in that last blog post, the architecture I settled upon was: I’ve learned quite a lot, made a large number of wrong assumptions and joined a lot of dots in my head as this has gone on. …
+The Winning Design As I discussed in that last blog post, the architecture I settled upon was: I’ve learned quite a lot, made a large number of wrong assumptions and joined a lot of dots in my head as this has gone on.
+I’ve also made a large number of observations that will be helpful to other people interested in battery powered radio operation. …

 Posted on